Why Engineers and Architects Need Business Insurance

 - Claims of libel or slander

-If your firm is the cause of a financial loss, clients will not hesitate to sue you for the role you or your firm played.
-Professional liability insurance will pay for attorney fees, defense costs, and judgments or settlements up to the limits of your policy.
+If your firm is the perceived cause of a financial loss, clients will not hesitate to sue you for the role you or your firm played.
+Professional liability insurance will pay for attorney fees, defense costs, and judgments or settlements up to your coverage limits.

-A professional liability policy helps keep your firm financially solvent in the event of a large claim.
-An engineering firm may wish to consider umbrella insurance.
-This coverage would begin when the policy limits of the professional liability coverage have been surpassed.
+Engineering insurance helps keep your firm financially solvent in the event of a large claim.
+Engineering companies may also wish to consider umbrella insurance.
+Umbrella insurance can help pay legal claims that exceed the limits of your underlying engineering insurance policy.

 General Liability Insurance

-General liability insurance will cover your firm if you are sued by a customer for claims of property damage or bodily injury to a client, subcontractor, or other third party.
-A general liability policy will cover legal expenses, settlements, and medical expenses that may be awarded.
+General liability insurance is comprehensive coverage that will protect your firm if you're accused of third-party property damage, third-party bodily injury, and advertising or personal injury such as libel or slander.
+Your insurance company will cover legal expenses, settlements, and medical expenses that may be awarded.

 Commercial Property Insurance

 Commercial property insurance (also referred to as business property) will cover both owned and leased office space.
-This insurance will also cover office furnishing and equipment in the event of a fire, hail, tornado, theft, or vandalism.
-It may also cover property damage caused by you or your employees at a construction site as well.
+This insurance will cover furniture, equipment, valuable papers, inventory, and the property itself in the event of a fire, natural disaster, theft, or vandalism.

 Workers' Compensation Insurance

-Workers' compensation insurance is required by most states when you hire employees.
-This insurance will protect your employees if they are injured on the job or are exposed to something that makes them ill.
-This liability policy pays for their medical expenses and covers their lost wages while they're recuperating.
-In return, the business owner is often protected against being sued by the employee for this injury.
+Workers' compensation insurance is legally required by most states when you hire employees.
+This insurance will protect your employees if they are injured at a construction site or are exposed to something that makes them ill.
+Workers' compensation pays for their medical expenses and will compensate a portion of their lost wages while they're recuperating.
+In return, if the injured employee takes legal action, the business owners are often protected against lawsuits by providing this coverage.

-Because engineers and architects are in a field that faces higher business risks, the cost of professional liability insurance is higher than in other fields.
-The starting cost for a $1 million professional liability insurance policy (on the low end of recommended coverage) is around $125–$150 a month.
+Because engineers and architects are in a field that faces higher business risks, the cost of engineers' professional liability insurance is higher than in other fields.
+The starting cost for a $1 million professional liability insurance policy is around $125–$150 a month (and can be up to $4,000 per year).
 But an insurance agent will take into account numerous factors when creating a quote for an engineering business:

 - How many employees do you have?